Wejo Group Limited (WEJO): Skating on Thin Ice? We Know the Answer

 Many brokerage firms have already submitted their reports for WEJO stocks, with Wedbush repeating the rating for WEJO by listing it as a “Outperform.”
 The predicted price for WEJO in the upcoming period, according to Wedbush is $10 based on the research report published on December 21st of the previous year 2021.

-During the last 5 trading sessions, WEJO rose by +33.51%, which changed the moving average for the period of 200-days by -74.52% in comparison to the 20-day moving average, which settled at $2.01.
-In addition, Wejo Group Limited saw -63.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WEJO fell by -23.79%, which changed the moving average for the period of 200-days by -84.09% in comparison to the 20-day moving average, which settled at $1.9900.
+In addition, Wejo Group Limited saw -77.05% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for WEJO